 Skip to contents

-• npar is the length of the first argument of f,
+• npar specifies the lengths of the target arguments,

 • and ... are additional arguments for f.